Avoiding Eating Disorder Triggers: Athletes Can’t Talk About Food? Q&A With Dr Paula Quatromoni

 This is part of a Q&A series with leading expert in eating disorders and sports, Paula Quatromoni.
 For more Q&As click here.

-Q (Anonymous): I’m a coach with an athlete who told me she is struggling with an eating disorder and is getting treatment.
-She asked me to keep her accountable.
+Q (Anonymous): I’m a coach with an athlete who told me they are struggling with an eating disorder and they are getting treatment.
+The athlete asked me to keep them accountable.
 How can I do this?
-Should I monitor her weight and food?
+Should I monitor their weight and food?

 Accountability